 Stress and anxiety can come in many forms, from temporary everyday things like moving to a new place, changing roles at school or work, or failing at a task, to more major things like divorce, losing a family member, trauma, or anxiety disorders.
 Being stressed and feeling anxiety is associated with poor sleep in general, and both may also trigger a nightmare.

 Anxiety regarding performance is one a common theme you may have recognized in your own dreams.
-For example, about 15% of German athletes in one study reported distressing dreams before a big event, most often involving athletic failure.
-Many students also experience bad dreams related to impending tests or finals, sometimes even years after they’ve finished school.
+For example, about 15% of German athletes ineven years after they’ve finished school.reported distressing dreams before a big event, most often involving athletic failure.
+Many students also experience bad dreams related to impending tests or finals, sometimes

-The idea that scary movies, thrilling or suspenseful shows or even fear-inducing news broadcasts cause bad dreams is often expressed anecdotally.
+The idea that scary, thrilling, or suspenseful shows or even fear-inducing news broadcasts cause bad dreams is often expressed anecdotally.
 While difficult to study, many of us can recall a time where visual imagery and situations from media popped up in dream content.
-Scary movies can also cause stress and anxiety for some people (setting the stage for distressing dreams).
+Scary media can also cause stress and anxiety for some people (setting the stage for distressing or weird dreams).

 One study found adults with personality traits like distrustfulness, alienation, and emotional estrangement were more likely to experience chronic nightmares.
 Long-time dream researcher Ernest Hartmann proposes that people who have thinner personality boundaries and higher creativity may be more susceptible to nightmares.